Trevor Story Preview, Player Props: Red Sox vs. Dodgers

-Trevor Story -- hitting .244 with four doubles, a home run, two walks and three RBI in his past 10 games -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Julio Urias on the mound, on August 26 at 4:10 PM ET.
+Trevor Story -- 0-for-3 in his most recent game -- will be in action for the Boston Red Sox against the Los Angeles Dodgers, with Caleb Ferguson on the hill, on August 27 at 1:35 PM ET.

-He had two hits (going 2-for-4 with a home run and two RBI) in his last game against the Dodgers.
+He had a hitless performance in his last game (0-for-3) against the Dodgers.

 Trevor Story Game Info & Props vs. the Dodgers